Golf Is A Stupid Game Anyway,

 Nope, I still sucked.

-Golf quickly became a very time consuming game and I literally spent hours weekly at various driving ranges.
-I golfed every Thursday afternoon after work where I would drive up to the Castlemore Golf and Country Club about a half hour north.
-We would try to squeeze in a quick nine holes with our last couple holes always played in twilight and near darkness.
+Golf quickly became a very time consuming game.
+I spent hours weekly at various driving ranges and I golfed every Thursday afternoon after work.
+I would drive up to the Castlemore Golf and Country Club about a half hour north and we would try to squeeze in a quick nine holes.
+Our last couple holes we always played in twilight and near darkness.
 It would always be well past nine before I got back home.
+Most

-On most weeks during the summer I tried to play at least one round.
-I would get up very early and drive out to meet a friend at some course outside of the city.
-After a quick breakfast, we would usually tee off around 7 am and the course was always wet with the early morning dew.
+weeks during the summer I tried to play at least one round and I would get up very early and drive out to meet a friend at some course outside of the city.
+After a quick breakfast we would usually tee off around 7 am and the course was always wet with the early morning dew.
 Lunch in the clubhouse would follow after the round and if I was lucky, I would be home around 3 pm.

 So you would think that I must have been getting better by now.